Adaptive Subcarrier, Parameter, and Power Allocation for Partitioned Edge Learning Over Broadband Channels: Abstract

 \section{Abstract}

-Recent years have witnessed growing interests in the deployment of AI algorithms at the network edge to exploit distributed data and computation resources, known as edge learning.
-Among others, a main paradigm, called \emph{partitioned edge learning} (PARTEL), supports the distributed training of a large-scale AI model by dynamically partitioning the model and allocating the resultant parametric blocks to different devices for updating.
-Then devices upload the updates to a server where they are assembled and applied to updating the model.
-The two steps are iterated till the model converges.
-The parameter allocation provides a mechanism for controlling \emph{computation-and-communication} (C2) loads.
-In this work, we consider the efficient joint management of parameter allocation and radio resources to reduce the learning latency of PARTEL, when deployed in a broadband system using \emph{orthogonal frequency-division multiplexing} (OFDM).
-Specifically, the policies for joint {\bf su}bcarrier, {\bf p}arameter, and {\bf po}we{\bf r} alloca{\bf t}ion (SUPPORT) are optimized under the criterion of minimum latency.
+In this paper, we consider \emph{partitioned edge learning} (PARTEL), which implements parameter-server training, a well known distributed learning method, in a wireless network.
+Thereby, PARTEL leverages distributed computation resources at edge devices to train a large-scale \emph{artificial intelligence} (AI) model by dynamically partitioning the model into parametric blocks for separated updating at devices.
+Targeting broadband channels, we consider the joint control of parameter allocation, sub-channel allocation, and transmission power to improve the performance of PARTEL.
+Specifically, the policies for joint SUbcarrier, Parameter, and POweR allocaTion (SUPPORT) are optimized under the criterion of minimum learning latency.
 Two cases are considered.
-First, for the case of decomposable models (e.g., logistic regression or support vector machine), the latency-minimization problem is a mixed-integer program and non-convex.
-Due to its intractability, we develop a practical solution by 1) relaxing the binary subcarrier-assignment decisions and 2) transforming the relaxed problem into a \emph{convex} problem of model size maximization under a latency constraint nested in a simple search for the target model size.
-By deriving the properties of the convex problem, a low-complexity algorithm is designed to compute the SUPPORT policy.
-Second, consider the case of convolutional neural network (CNN) models which can be trained using PARTEL by introducing some auxiliary variables.
+First, for the case of decomposable models (e.g., logistic regression), the latency-minimization problem is a mixed-integer program and non-convex.
+Due to its intractability, we develop a practical solution by integer relaxation and transforming it into an equivalent convex problem of model size maximization under a latency constraint.
+Thereby, a low-complexity algorithm is designed to compute the SUPPORT policy.
+Second, consider the case of \emph{deep neural network} (DNN) models which can be trained using PARTEL by introducing some auxiliary variables.
 This, however, introduces constraints on model partitioning reducing the granularity of parameter allocation.
-The preceding policy is extended to CNN models by applying the proposed techniques of load rounding and proportional adjustment to rein in latency expansion caused by the load granularity constraints.
-Finally, experiments using real data show that joint SUPPORT can substantially reduce the latency of PARTEL for decomposable models (e.g., 31\%) and CNN models (e.g., 42\%).
+The preceding policy is extended to DNN models by applying the proposed techniques of load rounding and proportional adjustment to rein in latency expansion caused by the load granularity constraints.